 Dahlias need to be lifted out of the ground just after the first frosts or in the case of very late frosts when they stop being viable and producing blooms.
 You can even wait for the second frost before lifting as this will give the tubers more time to maure which will help them through the winter time - This is usually by mid October where I live in the South of England.
 You will know instantly when you have had a frost as the leaves will all be turned black.
 You will then need to cut down all of the stems & leaves, leaving just 10cm or so of a main stem to help lifting.

 Drying/short term Storage

 Once you are ready to store your tubers for the winter you will need to give them a good wash with a hozepipe jet.
 It's a dirty job and the power from your regular kitchen tap will not be strong enogh to clean the tubers well.
 You can see from the picture how clean the tubers should get.
 This is essential to ensure any creatures and soil are washed off ready for hibernation.

-They can immediately be split for winter storage!
+They can immediately be split for winter storage or stored as whole tubers !

 Dahlia Anatomy & Splitting